Soul food$eastside

 Tip: Closed Tuesdays.
 Vegetarian and vegan options run alongside the omnivore menu; sidewalk seats out front, courtyard in back.

 Callie's Hot Little Biscuit on King Street fires miniature buttermilk and cheese biscuits to order from a walk-up window in Charleston.
-A full breakfast for under $10.
+Located in Upper King.

 Try: Buttermilk biscuit with cheese-and-bacon or country ham

 Tip: Single biscuits start under $4.
-Open from 06:30 weekdays, latest 14:00 close; an upper King go-to before fresh espresso.
+Open from 06:30 weekdays, latest 14:00 close; an upper King reliable before fresh espresso.

 Try: Philly Collins cheesesteak, Folly Beach Crunch Wrap, sandwich plates